MacDue/Mank-Spec/spec/statements.md

 - If a `continue` is encountered the loop will skip to the next iteration
   -  If the loop is a "for" loop the loop counter will also be incremented

-Both of these only apply to one loop at a time so inside a nested loop, a `break` or `continue` will only effect the inner most loop.
+Both of these only apply to one loop at a time so, inside a nested loop, a `break` or `continue` will only effect the innermost loop.

 Using these outside of a loop is invalid.